 2. Kappil Beach – Spend Some Time In Tranquility

 One of the best places to see in Varkala in Kappil Beach where Kappil Lake meets the Arabian Sea.
-The lake is right across and is separated by a metalled road.
+The lake is right across and is separated by a metaled road.
 The beach isn’t very large but rocks and palm trees create a little heaven and offer numerous opportunities for shutterbugs to get out their cameras.

 For a better understanding of just how scenic Kappil Beach and Kappil Lake are, look for photos with a bird’s eye view.
 The calm lake on one side and the roiling sea on the other make for a stunning contrast.
 When you’ve visited both sides of the area, you can make your way to Vettekkada Beach, which is a short distance away.
 It’s charming and secluded – perfect for travelers looking for a little ‘me’ time.

 3. Kappil Lake – End The Day Beside Waters